Rodent Control From Suburban Exterminating

 For effective relief from mice, rats and other rodents, Suburban Exterminating of Long Island can help.
 Using the most effective methods and products available, our team of pest control technicians will get rid of rodents and prevent them from returning.

-Ask about our Suburban Rodent Shield
+Suburban Rodent Shield Protection

 Our “Rodent Shield” is an all-natural repellent applied to your home’s foundation.
 While we smell a minty odor, rats and mice hate the smell and taste.
 The product is made of all-natural essential oils which bind to your home’s foundation and are not easily washed off.
 The best time for treatment is early to late fall before mice and rats are looking for warmth in your home.